Credit Card Payment Processing_Web Ready Header

 Most credit cards are also called variable-rate cards, because they carry a Variable Rate Interest, which is an APR that fluctuates in conjunction with another rate, called an index.

-These terms will help get you started with payment processing, but to learn more about how you can reduce your processing costs with membership pricing and improve the checkout experience, contact Payment Depot today.
+These terms will help get you started with payment processing, but to learn more about how you can reduce your processing costs with interchange-plus pricing and improve the checkout experience, contact Payment Depot today.